 Royal Park to North Carlton (1.4km)

-• Being off the railway corridor, the asphalt trail climbs quite steeply to Poplar Oval before descending into the Inner Circle cutting as it passes the Upfield rail-side path on the left.
+- Being off the railway corridor, the asphalt trail climbs quite steeply to Poplar Oval before descending into the Inner Circle cutting as it passes the Upfield railside trail on the left.
 There are two underpasses before you reach Princes Park and cross Bowen Cres.

-• Watch for runners on the crushed-granite path, before crossing the road, and for the level-crossing gatekeeper’s cottage on the left after it.
+- Watch for runners on the crushed-granite park path before crossing Bowen Cres, and for the level-crossing gatekeeper’s cottage on the left after crossing it.
 The path becomes concrete at this point and you’ll soon be going past the former North Richmond station, which is now a community house with public toilets and community garden.

 North Carlton to Rushall (2.4km)

-• Heading through North Carlton, you’ll come to a cafe and bicycle shop housed in a former video store (remember them?) before crossing Nicholson St and climbing onto the former North Fitzroy station platform.
-After Rae St, you’ll see an intriguing Victorian building on the left that once served as a substation for the railway but, these days, houses families with children in hospital.
-Before St Georges Rd there’s an obvious former branch line to your right but there’s no pedestrian crossing at that point.
-Wait until after you cross St Georges Rd.
+- Heading through North Carlton, you’ll come to a cafe and bicycle shop on the left before crossing Nicholson St and climbing onto the former North Fitzroy station platform.
+After Rae St, you’ll see an intriguing Victorian building on the left that once served as a substation for the railway but, these days, provides accommodation for families with children in hospital.
+Before St Georges Rd there’s an obvious former branch line to your right but there’s no pedestrian crossing at this point (see below).
+If you don’t want to check out the branch line continue on to the end of the trail at Rushall Station.

 North Carlton to Fitzroy (1km)

-• After crossing St Georges Rd at the pedestrian crossing, look for “City Bike Route” sign and Apperley St on right.
-Follow it to where it meets the section of the rail trail to the site of Fitzroy station and its goods yard.
-This is now Edinburgh Gardens, which houses a skate park and many other facilities.
+- After crossing St Georges Rd at the pedestrian crossing heading east, look for “City Bike Route” and Apperley St signs on right.
+Follow Apperley to where it meets the section of the rail trail to the site of Fitzroy station and its goods yard.
+This is now Edinburgh Gardens, which houses a skate park, toilets and many other facilities.

 Public Transport